 Atlanta Hospitality Management Schools

 Students have several options for pursuing a hospitality management undergraduate degree in and around Atlanta, GA.
-Learn about the required coursework and internship opportunities at three colleges in the area, and then check out a table of stats on the schools.
+Learn about the required coursework and internship opportunities at three colleges in the area, and check out a table of stats on the schools.

 - Individuals can earn a bachelor's degree in hospitality administration from Georgia State University, which is located in the heart of Atlanta.

 - Atlanta Technical College, situated roughly four miles from the city's center, offers an associate's degree in hotel, restaurant and tourism management.

 - Located around 28 miles from downtown Atlanta, Gwinnett Technical College also offers an associate's-level program in hotel, restaurant and tourism management.